Suyog-Desai/sales-customer-dashboard/Readme.md

 ## Disclaimer
 This project is for educational and portfolio purposes.
 Data sources are public and may not reflect real company performance.

+## 🙏 References

+This project was inspired by a Tableau tutorial created by [Data With Baraa]([https://www.youtube.com/watch?v=dahrmqT5GD4]).
+I followed the tutorial to build the base dashboards, and then customized it further by adding new KPIs, filters, and insights to make it my own.